marcolomele/churn-bcgx/github_tutorial.md

 ### Working in Your Folder and Moving to Main

-1. Always edit files in your own named folder (e.g., `/javi`, `/santi`, etc.).
+1. Always edit files in your own folder.
 Organise your folder as you prefer, making sure to keep track of what is the final version of things.
 2. When a file is in its final version and ready to be moved to main:

    ```bash